 Winner: Galaxy Buds

-The Samsung Galaxy Buds outperform the new AirPods
+The Samsung Galaxy Buds outperform the Apple AirPods (2019)

 If you like that the AirPods don’t create a cogent seal, then that may be a reason to buy, rather than avoid, them.
 However, if you want the best audio quality, comfort, and battery life, get the Galaxy Buds.